ibrasec/query_AS_prefixes/README.md

 # find-AS-pool

-A simple python 2.7 code to find the IP pool of a given Autonomous System (AS)
+A simple python code to lookup a list of prefixes currently announced via BGP.

 It parses (dan) website to gather the required informatino.

-# Reuqired Libraries
+# Reuqirements
 urllib
+python 2.7

 # example: